aosabook/500lines/functionalDB/chapter.md

                 new-layer (last (:layers transacted))]
             (assoc initial-db :layers (conj  initial-layer new-layer) :curr-time (next-ts initial-db) :top-id (:top-id transacted))))))
 ````
-Note here that we used the term _value_, this means that only the caller to this function is exposed to the updated state, and all other users of the database are unaware of this change (as a database is a value, and therefore cannot change).
+Note here that we used the term _value_, meaning that only the caller to this function is exposed to the updated state; all other users of the database are unaware of this change (as a database is a value, and therefore cannot change).
-In order to have a system where users can be exposed to state changes performed by others, users do not interact directly with the database, but rather refer to it using another level of indirection [REF HERE].
-This additional level is implemented using Clojure's `Atom`, which is a one of Clojure's reference types.
+In order to have a system where users can be exposed to state changes performed by others, users do not interact directly with the database, but rather refer to it using another level of indirection.
+This additional level is implemented using Clojure's `Atom`, a reference type.
 Here we leverage the main three key features of an `Atom`, which are:

 1. It references a value
 2. It is possible to update the referencing of the `Atom` to another value by executing a transaction (using Clojure's Software Transaction Memory capabilities).
 The transaction accepts an `Atom` and a function.
-That function operates on the value of the `atom` and returns a new value.
+That function operates on the value of the `Atom` and returns a new value.
 After the execution of the transaction, the `Atom` references the value that was returned from the function.
-3. Getting to the value that is referenced by the `Atom` is done by dereferencing the `Atom`, which returns the state of that `Atom` at that time.
+3. Getting to the value that is referenced by the `Atom` is done by dereferencing it, which returns the state of that `Atom` at that time.

-In between Clojure's `Atom` and the work done in `transact-on-db`, there's still gap to be bridged, namely, to invoke the transaction with the right inputs.
+In between Clojure's `Atom` and the work done in `transact-on-db`, there's still a gap to be bridged; namely, to invoke the transaction with the right inputs.

-To have the simplest and clearest APIs, we  would like users to just provide the `Atom` and the list of operations, and have database transform the user input into a proper transaction.
+To have the simplest and clearest APIs, we  would like users to just provide the `Atom` and the list of operations, and have the database transform the user input into a proper transaction.

 That transformation occurs in the following transaction call chain:

  transact →  _transact → swap! → transact-on-db

-* Users call `transact` with the `Atom` (i.e., the database connection) and the operations to perform, relays its input to `_transact`, adding to it the name of the function that updates the `Atom` (*swap!*)
+* Users call `transact` with the `Atom` (i.e., the database connection) and the operations to perform, which relays its input to `_transact`, adding to it the name of the function that updates the `Atom` (`swap!`).
 ````clojure
 (defmacro transact [db-conn & txs]  `(_transact ~db-conn swap! ~@txs))
 ````